 Hopper continued painting while supporting himself as an illustrator in New York.
 In 1920 he showed 16 paintings in his first solo exhibition but failed to receive either sales or critical acclaim, and pondered quitting oil painting.

 The first painting Hopper sold was Sailing at the Amory Show of 1913; he wasn’t to sell another for a decade but persisted with his painting.
 In 1925, his House by the Railroad became the first painting by any painter to be acquired by the Museum of Modern Art; this sale initiated a period of high productivity and success.
 Just eight years later, MoMA organized the first retrospective of Edward Hopper paintings.

 Though Hopper disliked working as a magazine illustrator, that employment undeniably honed skills which are apparent in Edward Hopper paintings – his sparse, realist style eliminates extraneous detail while presenting people and events in the moment.

 Hopper’s work exemplifies “Realism”, which, along with “Precisionism” and “Regionalism”, were facets of American artists’ efforts at the turn of the 20th century to differentiate themselves from European Modernism.
 This trend was kicked off by painters of the Ashcan School such as Robert Henri (1865-1929), one of Hopper’s teachers.

-Nighthawks was inspired, Hopper claimed, by a "restaurant on New York's Greenwich
+The Nighthawks painting was inspired, Hopper claimed, by a “restaurant on New York’s Greenwich